5jt/dyalog-cookbook/manuscript/05_logging.md

 T> As soon as you close the message box a CONTINUE workspace will be created as a sibling of the EXE.
 Such a CONTINUE WS can be loaded and investigated, making it easy to figure out what the problem is.
 However, this is only true as long as there is only a single thread running in the EXE.
 T>
 T> Note that for analyzing purposes a CONTINUE workspace must be loaded in an already running instance of Dyalog.
 In other words: don't double-click a CONTINUE!
 The reason is that `⎕DM` and `⎕DMX` are overwritten in the process of booting SALT, meaning that you loose the error message.
-You _may_ be able to recreate them by re-executing the failing line but that might be dangerous, or fail in a different way when executed without the application having been initialised.
+You _may_ be able to recreate them by re-executing the failing line but that might be dangerous, or fail in a different way when executed without the application having been initialised properly.

 The next version of `MyApp` could do better by having the program write a log file recording what happens.